palbivenis/rag_tester_llidx/README.md

 - Fusion Retriever
   - Weights assign to vector search vs. keyword search

+#### Data sets ####
+- Available under datasets.
+For each data set
+- files -> contains the document(s) that will be ingested
+- questions -> evaluation questions (along with expected answers).
+In spreadsheet and json format
+- evaluations/llamaindex -> contains results of evaluation runs

 #### Running Evaluations ####
 - Make the following updates to config.py
     - Enter your API keys